KushalBhanot/Explorer/README.md

 ### Issues to be fixed

+- [] Change the UI/UX of the story and ideas section
 - [] The CTA navigates above the div
 - [] Hamburger isn't going with the color scheme
 - [] Fix the mobile view for ideas section